Dan Burn: Newcastle United

 On 28 January 2022, Brighton rejected a £7 million bid for Burn from Newcastle United, the club he supported and played for as a youngster.
 Two days later, a fee of £13 million was agreed, and Burn signed a two-and-a-half-year contract with Newcastle on 31 January.
 The fee was officially undisclosed.
 He made his debut on 13 February, partnering Fabian Schär at centre back in a 1–0 victory at home to Aston Villa, and was named as Sky Sports' Man of the Match.
 According to Gary Neville, "[Burn] was composed at the back and all of his work has been really good, particularly his headed clearances.
 I have not seen the Newcastle defence as organised as this for some time."
 On 10 March he assisted Bruno Guimarães for the winning goal against Southampton.
 Burn was an ever-present at centre-back, and in the 2022–23 season, continued to be so, while shifting onto the left-side, following the arrival of Sven Botman.

 On 10 January 2023, Burn scored his first goal for Newcastle in a 2–0 win over Leicester City to progress to the semi-final of the EFL Cup.
 On 18 May, he scored his first Premier League goal for Newcastle, by netting the second goal in the club's 4–1 victory over Brighton.
 Later that year, on 4 October, he scored his first Champions League goal in a 4–1 victory over Paris Saint-Germain at St James' Park.
 On 13 October, Burn signed a two-year contract extension with Newcastle.

 Burn recorded his first FA Cup goal for United on 27 January 2024, in a 2–0 victory against former team Fulham at Craven Cottage.

 On 16 March 2025, Burn scored the opening goal with a towering header in the EFL Cup final which ended in a 2–1 win against Liverpool, contributing to his club's first domestic trophy since 1955.
 The goal was Newcastle's first at Wembley since the 1999–2000 FA Cup semi-final, and first goal in a final since their defeat in the 1976 Football League Cup final.
 After the game, Liverpool manager Arne Slot said "I've never seen in my life a player from that far away heading a ball with so much force into the far corner.
 Ninety-nine out of 100 times that will not lead to a goal.
 Credit to him, he's one of the few players that can score a goal from that distance with his head."
 Two months later, on 24 May, he extended his contract with the club until 2027.
+Later that year, on 15 August, he was named as club's captain ahead of the 2026–27 season.